-The very first mistake that can affect bloggers and brands, is that some bloggers don’t have control of their blogs and rely on using free blogging platforms.
-You can start with WordPress as your blogging platform, all you need is to have a domain name, host, and a web designer to help you to design your blog.
+The first mistake that can affect bloggers and brands is that some bloggers don’t have control of their blogs and rely on free blogging platforms.
+You can start with WordPress as your blogging platform, all you need is to have a domain name, host, and a web designer to help you design your blog.

-Having your own blog makes you look professional and when you reaching out to a brand, the brand will take you serious.
+Having your blog makes you look professional, and when you reach out to a brand, the brand will take you serious.
 Influencer using Twitter, Pinterest, Instagram, and Tit Tok can also have their blog.

 - Not having a Contact Us or Sponsored Post Page on your blog

-Another mistake most bloggers make is not having a Contact Us or Sponsored Post page on your blog.
-A Contact Us/Sponsored Post page allow brand that like your blog to reach out to you directly.
+Another mistake most bloggers make is not having a Contact Us or Sponsored Post page on their blog.
+A Contact Us/Sponsored Post page allows brands like your blog to reach out to you directly.

-The Contact Us page must be submitted to search engines like Bing, Google so that the page can be indexed and rank on their search engine.
-This gives you an extra visitor to your blog page.
+The Contact Us page must be submitted to search engines like Bing and Google so that the page can be indexed and ranked on their search engine.
+This gives you an extra visit to your blog page.

-The impact of influencer marketing on brands is huge and most brands prefer using influencer marketing marketplace to find bloggers and influencers for their campaign.
+The impact of influencer marketing on brands is huge, and most brands prefer using the influencer marketing marketplace to find bloggers and influencers for their campaigns.

-The advantage of using the marketplace is that brands are sure that they can find verified bloggers using metrics like Domain authority, domain rating, trust flow, Alexa ranking, and so on.
-While blogger is sure they will be paid for their services because the marketplace act as an escrow between the brand and blogger, showcase influencer to brand, negotiate negotiate on your behalf.
-Blogging network is very important if you want to find verify marketing campaign that you can apply for and if selected, you are sure that you will be paid for your services.
+The advantage of using the marketplace is that brands are sure that they can find verified bloggers using metrics like Domain authority, domain rating, trust flow, Alexa ranking, etc. While blogger is sure they will be paid for their services because the marketplace act as an escrow between the brand and blogger, showcase influencer to brand, and negotiate on your behalf.
+Blogging network is very important if you want to find a verified marketing campaign that you can apply for, and if selected, you are sure that you will be paid for your services.

-- Not using social media to find marketing campaign
+- Not using social media to find a marketing campaign

-Is not every brand that makes use of influencer marketplace to find blogger, some brand make use of Twitter and Facebook to find a blogger who is interested in working with them.
-You can start joining Facebook blogger group and be on the lookout for blogger opportunities from brand.
-While on Twitter, you can use Hashtags like #bloggerswanted #bloggersrequired daily to find blogger opportunities that you can work on.
+It is not every brand that makes use of the influencer marketplace to find bloggers.
+Some brands make use of Twitter and Facebook to find a blogger who is interested in working with them.
+You can start joining Facebook blogger group and be on the lookout for blogger opportunities from brands.
+While on Twitter, you can use Hashtags like #bloggerswanted #bloggersrequired daily to find blogger opportunities you can work on.